-No need to do a harbour cruise to get the best views of these amazing sights!
+Mrs Macquarie’s Point is the best place to get free views of the Opera House and Harbour Bridge.
+No need to do a harbour cruise to get the views of these amazing sights!
 Walk through the Botanic Gardens and along the foreshore to get to Mrs Macquaries Point.
 The harbour views are incredible and it will cost you nothing.

-Not only will you get some fab views of the city and Opera House, you’ll save the loads of cash by not doing the bridge climb tour!
+Not only will you get some fab views of the city and Opera House, you’ll save the loads of cash by not doing the expensive Bridgeclimb tour!
 If you still want to get up higher for the view, you can walk up the Pylon on the south side for about $13.

 On the south end of the bridge is The Rocks, full of sandstone buildings and quaint bars.
 Harts Pub and Lord Nelsons Brewery are the best places to stop for a local craft beer, but maybe just one as the prices in this area will burn a hole in your wallet.